ros-navigation/docs.nav2.org/configuration/packages/configuring-rotation-shim-controller.rst

 .. _Github: https://github.com/ros-planning/navigation2/tree/main/nav2_rotation_shim_controller

-This controller will check the rough heading difference with respect to the robot and a newly received path.
-If within a threshold, it will pass the request onto the primary controller to execute.
-If it is outside of the threshold, this controller will rotate the robot towards that path heading.
+The ``nav2_rotation_shim_controller`` will check the rough heading difference with respect to the robot and a newly received path.
+If within a threshold, it will pass the request onto the ``primary_controller`` to execute the task.
+If it is outside of the threshold, this controller will rotate the robot in place towards that path heading.
 Once it is within the tolerance, it will then pass off control-execution from this rotation shim controller onto the primary controller plugin.
-At this point, the robot is still going to be rotating, allowing the current plugin to take control for a smooth hand off into path tracking.
+At this point, the robot's main plugin will take control for a smooth hand off into the task.

-The Rotation Shim Controller is suitable for:
+The ``RotationShimController`` is most suitable for:

 - Robots that can rotate in place, such as differential and omnidirectional robots.
-- Preference to rotate in place when starting to track a new path that is at a significantly different heading than the robot's current heading - or when tuning your controller to track paths it has problems rotating to far-off heading errors.
+- Preference to rotate in place when starting to track a new path that is at a significantly different heading than the robot's current heading -- or when tuning your controller for its task makes tight rotations difficult.
-- Using planners that are non-kinematically feasible, such as NavFn, Theta\*, or Smac 2D (Feasible planners such as Smac Hybrid-A* and State Lattice will start search from the robot's actual starting heading, requiring no rotation).
+- Using planners that are non-kinematically feasible, such as NavFn, Theta\*, or Smac 2D (Feasible planners such as Smac Hybrid-A* and State Lattice will start search from the robot's actual starting heading, requiring no rotation since their paths are guaranteed drivable by physical constraints).

 See the package's ``README`` for more complete information.